 You walk into your favorite coffee shop for a cup – black, no cream, no sugar.
 You’re trying to rein in your calorie intake.
 But then you spot them.
 Fresh, warm chocolate chip cookies.
 The aroma is wafting towards you, enticing with its promise of comfort.
 But no!
 You turn your eyes away.
 You check your email.
 You look at the person in front of you in line and make up a story about her to pass the time.
-You do everything you can think of to resist temptation, get your coffee (ok, just a little cream), and leave.
+You do everything you can think of to resist temptation, get your coffee (okay, just a little cream), and leave.
 Congratulations!
 Your executive functions have helped you use self control.

 But what happens when that ability is impaired?
 Your ADHD kid is less able to regulate her actions.
 What is happening for her, and how can you help?